Home

 • Autoimmune disorders

-Infrequently, night sweats are a symptom of a serious disease such as lung disease, tuberculosis, or cancer such as Hodgkin's disease.
+Infrequently, sweating while sleeping is a symptom of a serious disease such as lung disease, tuberculosis, or cancer such as Hodgkin's disease.

 Scientists classify sleep hyperhidrosis severity by degrees, ranging from waking up and needing to turn over the pillow to a complete drenching that requires a shower and a change of bedding.